You can learn to keep house like a Mennonite – even you certainly are not one – with a dash of humour and a few tips from my Mennonite friends.

 But the fact is, I can improve, and I’ll bet you can, too.

 Among the Amish and Mennonites, there are always sisters, cousins, aunts and mothers to help out and teach.
+It is rare for anyone to try to keep house like a Mennonite in complete isolation – they just don’t approve of isolating families!
 In addition, even those that absolutely hate homemaking have likely been taught the skills since they were old enough to hold a whisk broom.

 My friends start teaching their two year olds how to keep a home – a practice which I have adopted, in the attitude of “I don’t know much, but I know more than you!”

-So there you have it – some wonderful tips and ideas (and healthy dose of humour) to help you Keep House Like a Mennonite.
+So there you have it – even though you’ll never be a Mennonite homemaker, you have some wonderful tips and ideas (and healthy dose of humour) to help you Keep House Like a Mennonite.